Key takeaways

 Some types of emergency loans will impact your credit score, while others won’t.
 If you take out an installment loan, the lender will conduct a hard inquiry when you apply, which will temporarily lower your credit score.
 The vast majority of lenders will report your payment history to the three major credit bureaus – Equifax, Experian, and TransUnion.
 On-time payments will help your credit history and improve your score, while any missed or late payments will hurt it.

 How much a personal loan costs varies widely based on the lender and loan type.
 High interest rates and fees are common, particularly from payday lenders, who charge APRs exceeding 400%.
-For example, the best payday loan for bad credit may offer quick access to funds, but the short repayment terms and high costs can lead to significant financial strain.
+For example, the best short-term loan due on your next payday for less than ideal credit may offer quick access to funds, but the short repayment terms and high costs can lead to significant financial strain.

-Installment loans for bad credit typically have lower APRs, ranging from 20% to 100%, and offer longer repayment periods.
+Installment loans for less than ideal credit typically have lower APRs, ranging from 20% to 100%, and offer longer repayment periods.
 Additionally, origination fees, late payment penalties, and other charges can increase the total cost.

 Before you take out a personal loan, even in an emergency, carefully review the loan terms and total cost to be sure you can afford it.
 Not being able to repay as agreed will only exacerbate your financial situation.